atvs1478/sq/README.md

 # Squeezelite-esp32
 ## Supported Hardware
 ### SqueezeAMP
 Works with the SqueezeAMP see [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP/blob/master/README.md).
-Add the repository [here]() to LMS if you want to have a display
+Add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml to LMS if you want to have a display

 Use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.